auth0/docs/articles/clients/client-settings/non-interactive/index.md

 <%= include('../_settings') %>

 - **Client Type**: The type of client you are implementing.
-For desktop or mobile apps running natively on the device, you'll want to create a Native Client.
+If your app is a CLI, daemon, or a service running on the backend, use a **Non Interactive Client**.

 <%= include('../_token-endpoint-auth-method') %>